 Real Estate Development

-*For undergraduate business majors, unique triple degree programs allow three degrees to be obtained in just four years.
+*Only for law students who were undergraduate business majors, unique triple degree programs allow three degrees to be obtained in just four years.

 Advice: What to Keep in Mind When Considering a Joint Degree

 For students interested in completing a second program degree in addition to their J.D. degree, it is always a good idea to create a general plan and timeline for completing both degrees.
 The simplest way to think about a joint degree program is that admissions, degree requirements, tuition, and degree conferral are all separate.
 The only aspect that is joint, is the double-counting of some number of credits between the two programs.Questions to Ask and Find Out include:

 - Is the GRE required for the second program?

 - Must joint degree study first start on the J.D. side?

 - If there is one, what is the application deadline for the second program?

 - Does the second program offer any scholarship possibilities?

 - Is an internship or capstone project required for the second program?